slaclab/sdf-docs/conda.md

 > Only the Singularity image file (.sif) needs to be provided to other S3DF users as everything is self-contained.

 > [!NOTE]
-> Container images are immutable and must be rebuilt any time changes are needed in the conda environment.
+> Container images are immutable and must be rebuilt any time changes are needed in the Conda environment.